ntaraujo/kivy-easier/README.md

 #### 1. [Download](https://github.com/ntaraujo/kivy-easier/releases/latest/download/ke-setup.exe) the .exe file and run it
 A dialog box should appear asking for permission.
 #### 2. Next, next, next
-Or change the options, of course.
 More details about the installation [here](https://github.com/ntaraujo/kivy-easier/blob/master/INSTALL.md).

 ## 😎 Start using
-Yes, thats it.
-Use buildozer related commands as you are in linux systems:
+Yes, it is ready.
+Use as you are in linux systems

 #### 1. Access your project directory
 ```